Security Policy Security Policy

 Ability to access information assets by authorized users when necessary (i.e., the ability to access information even when there is external system interference or when system breakdowns occur, etc.)

-While the object of information security is of course digital information, information security also covers all types of information and mediums of its transmission, including computers and memory, printed material and other paper-based formats, information contained in human memory, spoken information, etc.
+While the object of information security is of course digital information, information security also covers all types of information and mediums of its transmission, including computers and storage mediums, printed materials, other forms of non-verbal information possessed by individuals, recordings, etc.

 3. 3.
 Range of Application

 The range of application of the Information Security Policy is as follows.
-External contractors must comply with all Ateam regulations and manuals including the Basic Security Policy, as well as preserving confidentiality and protecting personal information in accordance to the work agreements stipulated when carrying out the work contracted to them.
+In addition, external contractors must comply with all our regulations and manuals, including this policy, as well as maintain confidentiality and protect personal information in accordance with the stipulations set forth in their contracts.

 Basic Information Security Policy